-LCJ’s brief, noted by Koh in setting aside Cousins’ order, said those outcomes are “not an imagined threat.”
-LCJ noted that an “emboldened” Qualcomm asked for similar daily monetary sanctions against five other non-parties for failing to meet discovery deadlines.
+LCJ’s brief, which Koh noted in setting aside Cousins’ order, said those outcomes are “not an imagined threat.”
+An “emboldened” Qualcomm asked for similar daily monetary sanctions against five other nonparties for failing to meet discovery deadlines, LCJ said.
 Qualcomm also asked Cousins to fine Apple $1 million per day rather than the $25,000 he actually imposed.

 Koh didn’t rule “on the propriety of a sanction or the amount of any sanction.”
 But she set aside Cousins’ order and remanded the issue for his reconsideration.

 The case is FTC v.
 Qualcomm Inc., N.D.
 Cal., No. 17-cv-00220, 2/7/18.

 To contact the reporter on this story: Eleanor Tyler in Washington at email@example.com